atiqaho/mental_wellbeing_covid_sg/README.md

 **3.Clean time series data**

-The time series data (daily aggregates) was pre-processed further by normalizing Z-score, first using difference to ensure stationarity, removing volatility by dividing by monthly standard deviation and removing seasonality by subtracting monthly means as a prerequisite to running Granger causality test.
+The time series data (daily aggregates) was pre-processed further by normalizing Z-score, first using difference to ensure stationarity, removing volatility by dividing by monthly standard deviation and removing seasonality by subtracting monthly means as a prerequisite to running time series analysis.
 (This code is not ours and is taken from https://github.com/ritvikmath/Time-Series-Analysis/blob/master/Time%20Series%20Data%20Preprocessing.ipynb)

 **4.Applying Granger Causality**